-Choose your authentication model (2.1 only)
+Choose your authentication model

-Firebird 2.1 and higher support three authentication models when connecting to databases or using the tools:
+Firebird supports three authentication models when connecting to databases or using the tools:

 - 1. Native: The user must identify him/herself with a Firebird username and password, which the server checks against the security database. - 2.
 Trusted: The user is automatically identified by his OS account name. - 3.
 Mixed: The user either supplies a Firebird username and password, or is logged in with his OS account name.